n1lby73/remote-shutdown/README.md

 # remote-shutdown

-quickly shutdown, control machineries from a distance
+Quickly shutdown, control machineries from a distance

 control actuation of electro-pneumatics cylinderand relays

-this project has been designed in other to reduce the risk of late shutdown or easily carry out task from the office.
+this project has been designed in other to reduce the risk of late shutdown or easily carry out task from the office using bluetooth technology and micro controllers

 ## wiring schematics